 1. There has not been consultation with all Early Childhood Services in New Zealand.
 2. There are not criteria or requirements to have smaller groups 3.
-One Person Responsible - there will not be quality nurture, care and education knowledge with only one person responsible 4.
-Big is not better 5.
+Big is not better 4.
 Research proves smaller groups are better.

 1.4.
 Why other respondents did not support an increase in licence size

 Amongst other respondents the reasons given for not supporting a change in regulation echoed all the points made by multi-licence respondents (as reported in Section 1.3.) and more.
 A great deal of concern was expressed for the wellbeing of children – and adults - in services with large numbers.

 These concerns included the following: